-Beware the Giraffes in Your Data!Posted in Blog, Data Analysis on 2 October 2013 by:
+Beware the Giraffes in Your Data!Posted in Data Analysis, Blog on 2 October 2013 by:

 During the past few years, I’ve spent a lot of time working with marketing departments who spend much of their time analyzing data, conducting research and tracking performance metrics.
 They are always on the lookout for exciting new insights which can translate into action items and provide strategic advantage.
 Unfortunately, marketers and analysts often miss key opportunities to spot these insights – and even make the wrong decisions – because they fail to account for the “giraffe effect” in their data.